spatialos/UnrealGDK/README.md

 ### `USpatialNetConnection`

-How we handle net connection presents a major change from Unreal's approach.
-In our project, there is only one connection as opposed to one connection per player.
-This connection simply communicates with SpatialOS, which does the heavy work of
+How we handle net connections diverges somewhat from Unreal's approach.
+If a worker is managing N players, NUF will create N + 1 `USpatialNetConnection`'s.
+The first connection is a special "fall back" connection which is used to write the state of objects managed by the worker to SpatialOS, such as static objects or NPCs.
+The remaining connections are used by each `PlayerController` managed by the worker, and actors which are owned by each player controller are replicated via their player controllers `USpatialNetConnection`.
+On the client side, there is just one `USpatialNetConnection`, similar to Unreal's current approach.

 ### `USpatialInterop`